 Around this time, Wilde's most famous play, The Importance of Being Earnest, had opened to rave reviews from critics and theatergoers.

 It was a comedy that satirized the hypocrisy and foibles of Victorian society.
 The play, which is packed with witty dialogue, (Wilde was known for his rapacious wit) tells the story of aristocrats who use the same alias (Earnest) in order to lead double lives.

 Considered to be Wilde's best play, it would also be his last.
 It closed after 83 performances due to the scandal that ensnared him.

 The Marquess of Queensberry, the father of Wilde's lover Bosie Douglas, was a brutal man who despised his son for being gay.
-He believed that Bosie had been corrupted beyond repair by older gay men like Oscar Wilde.
+He believed that Bosie had been corrupted beyond repair by older gay men.

 So, he decided to take revenge by publicly accusing Wilde of being a "posing sodomite."
 In Victorian England, an accusation of homosexuality could ruin a man and his family, so Wilde made a complaint of criminal libel against the Marquess, who was arrested and released on bail.

 His lawyers hired a team of detectives to dig up dirt on Wilde.
 They infiltrated London's gay underground and details of Wilde's associations with transvestites, male prostitutes, and gay brothels were uncovered and leaked to the press.

 The press then assailed Wilde nonstop, dragging his name through the mud.
 Queensberry's lawyers claimed that the alleged libel was done for the public good.
 Their client was acquitted and Wilde was arrested for "gross indecency" - a term for homosexual acts that were illegal under British law at the time.